Kiemimi/FOGGS2021_Pacman/README.md

-# FOGGS2021_Pacman
+# Pacman Remake!
-Code project based on the Staffordshire University S2D Library</br>
+Recreating the arcade classic using C++ and the Staffordshire University S2D Library</br>
-Year 1 Project by May Broome
+Year 1 Project by May Broome.